x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

-<h1><i>The Lair</i></h1>
+## The Lair

-In a world where magic is written in code and power is measured in logic, there stands the grand citadel of learning known as the <strong>Cebu Institute of Technology University</strong>.
+In a world where magic is written in code and power is measured in logic, there stands the grand citadel of learning known as the *Cebu Institute of Technology University.*

 To the outside world, it is a school, but to those who walk its halls, it is a proving ground for the next generation of digital pioneers.